Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 ### Using all structure: EnIF

 Ideally we would like to encode all the structure that is known a-priori.
-Furthermore, we prefer doing the bias-variance trade-off over purely BLUE estimators, because evaluation on test-data is our target.
+We prefer doing the bias-variance trade-off over purely BLUE estimators, because evaluation on test-data is our target.
-EnIF allows encoding all (or none of) the information
+EnIF allows, but does not necessitate, encoding the following information:

 - $d=y+\epsilon$
 - $\Sigma_{\epsilon}$ is known
 - $H$ is possibly known
-- $\Sigma_x$ is possibly known, or at least non-zeroes $\Sigma_x^{-1}$ are known
+- $\Sigma_x$ is possibly known, or at least location of non-zero entries in $\Sigma_x^{-1}$ are known

-If non-zeroes $\Sigma_x^{-1}$ are not known, they provide a powerful parsimoneous model-selection tool even when
+If non-zeroes in $\Sigma_x^{-1}$ are known, they provide a powerful parsimoneous model-selection tool even when
 $\Sigma_x^{-1}$ is dense.

 Solutions of $H$ is found through LASSO on $Y-HX$.